tdhopper/resume.tdhopper.com/markdown/resume.md

 #### [DTN](https://dtn.com), *Remote* <br>Data Science Architect, *August 2020 – December 2021*

+* Built and maintained data science infrastructure with AWS and CloudFormation
 * Enabled machine learning product development through building tools and platforms for data scientists
 * Trained and mentored data scientists in Python tooling and software engineering practice
 * Strategized and led development of AWS infrastructure for big data usability and accessibility